 These pages cover the basics about common situations faced by too many women.
 More will be added in the near future.
 Feel free to contact Strategic Living if there are any topics you’d like to see covered.

-- A high-quality self-defense class for women should follow the precepts described by the National Coalition Against Sexual Assault and/or the National Women's Martial Arts Federation.
+- A high-quality self-defense class for women should follow the precepts described by the National Coalition Against Sexual Assault, the National Women’s Martial Arts Federation, and the Empowerment Self-Defense Alliance.

 - What Every Woman and Girl Needs to Know about Sexual Assault and Rape